willawill/Front-end-Developer-Interview-Questions/README.md

 NOTE Any object that is not native is a host object.

 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
-  * A: function declaration. function calling. initial object.
+  * A: function declaration. function calling. make a new instance of a class.

 * What's the difference between `.call` and `.apply`?
   * A: call take arguments listed explicitly, apply takes array of arguments.

 * explain `Function.prototype.bind`?

+    * A: The simplest use of bind() is to make a function that, no matter how it is called, is called with a particular this value.
 * When do you optimize your code?

+    * A: When all the tests pass

 * Can you explain how inheritance works in JavaScript?

 * When would you use `document.write()`?
+  * A: Easiest way to modify the page and
   * Most generated ads still utilize `document.write()` although its use is frowned upon
 * What's the difference between feature detection, feature inference, and using the UA string
 * Explain AJAX in as much detail as possible

 * Explain how JSONP works (and how it's not really AJAX)
 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?
 (Mustache.js, Handlebars etc.)